DeepwaterExploration/ExploreHD_experimental/README.md

 ```
 /home/pi/companion/scripts/
 ```
 *Replace start_video.sh with current start_video.sh in this folder.
-Copy explorehd_camera_controls folder and put it in the scripts folder as well*
+Copy explorehd_camera_controls folder and put it in the scripts folder.*
 *Open a new PuTTy session and login with companion as passowrd.
-Then compile.*
+Type the following to terminal.*
 ```
 cd companion/scripts/explorehd_camera_controls
 cp Makefile.x86 Makefile